 How to downsize home in a hurry

 A lot of people are in a hurry when they decide to downsize.
-Whether they are retiring, freeing up cash for the purchase of a second home or paying off debts, they need money quickly.
-Unfortunately, buying and selling houses on the traditional property market is rarely quick.
-The process is complicated and fraught with potential for delay.
+Whether they are retiring, freeing up cash to purchase a second home or paying off debts, they need money quickly.
+Unfortunately, buying and selling houses in the traditional property market is rarely quick.
+The process is complicated and fraught with the potential for delay.

-To downsize in a hurry and free up the cash you need, bypass the market and sell to a ‘fast house sale’ company such as Flying Homes.
+To downsize quickly, sell in a hurry and bypass the market by selling to a ‘fast house sale’ company such as Flying Homes.
 While you might not receive 100% of your home’s market value, you can expect between 80% and 95%.
 Further, you don’t need to worry about advertising, property listings, property viewings, price negotiations or property chains.
-You simply let the company take care of the hard work, and wait for the proceeds of your sale to arrive.
+Instead, you let the company care for the hard work and wait for your sale proceeds to arrive.